davesnuthouse/redDKP/README.md

-Addon is currently in prerelease so multiple errors are expected.

-Please report these under issues section (full BugSack data would be ideal)
+Please feel free report new issues under issues section (full BugSack data would be ideal), or just talk to me in game.

 IS ADDON CURRENTLY SAFE TO USE : YES